Lpavithran210/Javascript/callback/README.md

 # Callback Function
-How to make a callback in js
+How to make a callback in javascript